tuupola/slim-jwt-auth/README.md

 ## Usage

 Configuration options are passed as an array.
-Only mandatory parameter is `secret` which is used for verifying then token signature.
-For simplicitys sake examples show `secret` hardcoded in code.
+The only mandatory parameter is `secret` which is used for verifying then token signature.
+For simplicity's sake examples show `secret` hardcoded in code.
 In real life you should use [dotenv](https://github.com/vlucas/phpdotenv) or something similar instead.

 ``` php
 $app = new \Slim\App();